Article

 Where Are Bears Usually Seen in Big Bear?

-Sightings increase when food is scarce, but most bears stay deep in the forest and avoid contact with people.
+Most bears stay deep in the forest and prefer to avoid human contact.

 Where Can You See a Bear Safely in Big Bear?